Introduction

 Material Complexity

 Bottled products come in various packaging materials—glass, plastic, PET—each with distinct physical properties.
 These materials have different X-ray absorption levels, which can affect the clarity and consistency of scanned images.
 A standard X-Ray inspection system must be finely tuned to accommodate these variations.
-Modern X-Ray inspection equipment leverages adaptive imaging algorithms that can automatically adjust for material opacity, ensuring consistent sensitivity and reliability, regardless of the bottle type.
+Modern X-Ray inspection equipment uses adaptive imaging algorithms to adjust for different material opacity levels.
+As a result, the system maintains consistent sensitivity and inspection reliability across various bottle types.

 Shape and Curvature Distortion

-The curved surfaces and irregular shapes of bottles—particularly in the base and shoulder areas—can distort X-Ray inspection images, creating blind spots where contaminants may be missed.
-To address this, advanced X-Ray inspection machines are engineered with high-resolution detectors and multi-angle scanning capabilities.
+Curved bottle surfaces and irregular shapes can distort X-Ray inspection images.
+This issue is especially common around the base and shoulder areas.
+In some cases, these distortions create blind spots that hide contaminants.
+To address this, Manufacturers design advanced X-Ray inspection machines with high-resolution detectors and multi-angle scanning capabilities and multi-angle scanning capabilities.
 These features help reduce distortion and enhance image clarity, ensuring accurate inspection even in complex geometries.

 Liquid Interference

 One of the most significant challenges in food X-Ray inspection for bottled items is the presence of liquids.
 Liquid contents, especially those that are dense or opaque, can obscure foreign bodies like small glass shards, bones, or stones.
-However, cutting-edge X-Ray inspection systems are designed to detect contaminants based on density differences, allowing them to distinguish between the liquid and unwanted solid materials—even when the contrast is subtle.
+However, Modern X-Ray inspection systems detect contaminants by analyzing density differences, allowing them to distinguish between the liquid and unwanted solid materials—even when the contrast is subtle.

 Label and Cap Artifacts

 Labels, foil seals, and metal caps—common in bottled packaging—can complicate inspection results by creating image artifacts or triggering false positives.
-High-performance X-Ray inspection machines use intelligent image filtering and masking algorithms to isolate these non-harmful elements during analysis.
+High-performance X-Ray detection equipment use intelligent filtering and masking algorithms during image analysis.
+These tools isolate non-harmful packaging elements and reduce false alarms.
 This reduces false alarms and ensures that only real contaminants or defects trigger rejections, maintaining both productivity and safety.

 X-Ray Solutions for Bottled Product Inspection